jkpdino/kestrel/docs/semantics/structs.md

 # Structs

 Structs are value types that can contain fields, methods, and nested type declarations.
-Unlike classes, structs are typically copied when assigned or passed.
+Unlike structs are typically copied when assigned or passed.

 ## Syntax